claceio/docs/content/docs/Plugins/Overview.md

     bookmark = store.select_one(table.bookmark, {"url": url}).value
 ```

 The response of the `begin` API is not checked.
-When the next `select_one` API is called, if the previous `begin` had failed, the `select_one` API will raise the previous API calls error before the `select_one` executes.
+When the next `select_one` API is called, if the previous `begin` had failed, the `select_one` API will raise the previous API call's error, the `select_one` will not run.

 ### Handler Return